Communication situations are any kind of situation in which communication takes place.

 Multiparty negotiation

-Multiparty negotiation involves discussions between three or more parties — the parties involved in multiparty negotiations may be part of a team or have their own, separate agendas.
-Multiparty negotiations have the potential of becoming too complex to manage with ease, but, the multitude of parties involved and issues discussed helps create more value out of the said discussion.
+Multiparty negotiation involves discussions between 3 or more parties — the parties involved in multiparty negotiations may be part of a team or have their own, separate agendas.

-A team of six having a brainstorming session that churns out three distinct opinions about the possible name for a new product.
+Example: A team of 6 has a brainstorming session that churns out 3 distinct opinions about the possible name for a new product.

 The brainstorming session quickly turns into a negotiation among 3 subteams of two, each of which supports and has valid arguments for one of the proposed names.
 The subteam whose name is chosen will gain recognition in the company, especially if the product turns out to be a success.